Universe-Photo-Archive/DATA_Scripts/README.md

 - Download the Timelapse-GOES.ps1 script and place it in the folder of your choice.
 - Right-click on the file and click on “Run with PowerShell.”
 - The script will guide you step by step through its use.

+## Download photos from a Piwigo gallery

+- Download the Download_Album_From_Piwigo.ps1 script and place it in the folder of your choice.
+- Right-click on the file and click on “Run with PowerShell.”
+- The script will guide you step by step through its use.